The New Way to

 - Have a prosthetic joint

 Is There Any Side Effects To Having A Steriod Injection?

-The side effects associated with steroid injections are very rare and uncommon but the experienced podiatrist will discuss and explain all of them during the appointment.
+The side effects associated with steroid injections are very rare but the experienced podiatrist will discuss and explain all of them during the appointment.

 - Post injection flare